 Okay, I’m back.
-And I will resist all impulses to write my response to in iambic pentameter.
+And I will resist all impulses to write my dating advice in iambic pentameter.

 So, in response to your query about how to tell that it’s the lack of chemistry with someone that’s the reason for blowing that person off, how about this novel idea: How about you don’t say anything?
 How about not hashing out the whys and the hows of your compatibility after only one date?
 How about not having a terribly uncomfortable and unnecessary conversation when you feel like there’s no physical attraction or connection?

 Listen, all of us have been blown off before as we try to get to know a person, and I’d venture to guess that 90% of the time it’s not because you did something “wrong” like cuss out the waiter or refuse to wear pants in the restaurant.
 No, for the most part, the first dates that don’t turn into second dates between two people are all going to fall under the umbrella of “lack of chemistry” with someone.
 So what’s the value of discussing it?

 I know you’re asking for an answer because you’re trying to be sensitive, but face it — you can’t be too sensitive when you’re dating.
 Either you’re going to blow them off or they’re going to blow you off.
 Whether it’s physical or online dating, that’s how the vast majority of first and second dates go…